 For filtration, Neptune-Benson’s Defender® Regenerative Media Filter was selected.
 The Defender filter features a vertical design which requires 75% less space than a conventional sand filter.
 This allows for construction of a smaller pump room and allows a Defender filter to fit into spaces that might otherwise be prohibitive to sand filters.

-In addition to its compact footprint, the Defender filter provides substantially better water quality than a sand filter; filtering particulates down to 1 micron compared to 20 microns.
+In addition to its compact footprint, the Defender filter provides substantially better water quality than a sand filter; filtering particulates down to 1 micron at a much higher efficiency.
 In additional, ETS-UVTM ultraviolet (UV) disinfection systems were selected as a secondary source of disinfection to deactivate chlorine tolerant pathogens and reduce chloramines in the facility.
 UV disinfection is recommended by the Model Aquatic Health Code (MAHC), especially for facilities that cater to infants or young children.
 The combination of regenerative media filters and UV disinfection provides crystal clear water, improved air quality and a great overall user experience.

 The third focal point for Propel Swim Academy was an emphasis on sustainability.
 Aquatics facilities generally require a significant amount of water and energy to operate, so operational efficiency helps decrease environmental and budgetary impact.
 The Defender filters unique design reduces water consumption at aquatic facilities because they do not require a traditional backwash.
 Instead, Defender filters utilize a unique “bumping“ system to regenerate their perlite media rather than requiring a traditional backwash.
 This can save thousands of gallons of water over the course of a single month.
 It also reduces chemical and energy costs by reducing the amount of make-up water needed to replenish the water lost to backwashing.

-Construction of the 12,000 sf facility began in the fall of 2017 and took approximately 6 month to complete.
-It officially opened in June 2018 and has quickly become a model facility for both water quality and sustainability.
+After approximately 6 months of construction, the facility opened and has quickly become a model for both water quality and sustainability.
 The combination of regenerative media filters and UV disinfection provides crystal clear water, improved air quality and a great overall user experience.